vermicida/node-sparrest/README.md

 ## Status

-+ GET and POST actions have been already implemented.
++ The actions for GET, POST, PUT, PATCH and DELETE methods are already working.
-+ PUT, PATCH and DELETE actions will be implemented soon.
++ Some services for uploading and serving static files will be implemented soon.
 + The error handling is really poor at the time.
 I promise to put some effort in this issue.
+Eventually.

 ## License